Xavi Moro: Club career

-Born in Paris, France, to Spanish immigrants, Moro amassed Segunda División totals of 202 games and 11 goals over the course of eight seasons, representing in the competition FC Barcelona B, CD Badajoz and Lorca Deportiva CF. From January–June 2008 he played in the Superleague Greece, with Iraklis Thessaloniki FC.
+Born in Paris, France, to Spanish immigrants, Moro amassed Segunda División totals of 202 games and 11 goals over the course of eight seasons, representing in the competition FC Barcelona B, CD Badajoz and Lorca Deportiva CF. From January–June 2008 he played in the Super League Greece, with Iraklis.

 Xavi Moro spent 12 years at FC Barcelona since U9 to FC Barcelona B and some games with 1st Team, tallying 464 professional games in his 18 year career.
 He was coached by Johan Cruyff, Bobby Robson and Jose Mourinho and played with the likes of Ronaldo, Guardiola, Bakero, Figo and many more.

 Moro retired in 2014 at the age of 39, after two years as player-coach of amateurs UD Vista Alegre.
 In 2018, he joined Josep Ferré's staff at Bangkok Glass FC.

 On 4 July 2022, Moro was appointed manager of Thai League 1 side Ratchaburi Mitr Phol FC.
 He left on 11 May of the following year.